DoodleboneGames/assets/README.md

-# ShinyHat Studios Branding Assets
+# Doodlebone Games Branding Assets

 use for what you will

 idk man

-the `old/` folder has our old assets, just for preservation reasons (duh)
+the `before_rebrand/` folder has our old assets, just for preservation reasons (duh)